 We go to the beach about once a month with our four kids.
-It’s nearly a three hour drive both ways and snacks are a major part of the adventure.
-Along with packing up the chairs, towels and swimsuits, we always stock up with a combination of store-bought goodies and a couple of fresh road trip snacks from the kitchen.
-The goal is to not create a ton of extra work, yet keep us nourished and happy with fresh flavors.
-Here are 20 ideas for road trip snacks that even picky kids will enjoy.
+It’s nearly a three hour drive both ways and road trip snacks are a major part of the adventure.
+Along with packing up the chairs, towels and swimsuits, we always stock up with a combination of store-bought snacks and a couple of homemade road trip snacks from the kitchen.
+The goal is to not create a ton of extra work, yet keep us nourished and happy with fresh flavors and healthy snacks.
+Here are 20+ ideas for road trip snacks that even picky kids will enjoy.
+(NOTE: Please exercise caution when allowing food to be eaten while driving in a car, including considering the ages of children.)

 Store-bought snacks for kids